-Krista Altom is the fourth member of the USC Upstate softball program to be inducted into the Athletics Hall of Fame.
-Altom, a native of Portage, Mich., is the program's all-time hits leader with 281 and played for Upstate from 2002-05 as a four-year starter.
+Krista Altom Gebhard is the fourth member of the USC Upstate softball program to be inducted into the Athletics Hall of Fame.
+Gebhard, a native of Portage, Mich., is the program's all-time hits leader with 281 and played for Upstate from 2002-05 as a four-year starter.

 She began her career at third base in 2002 before moving to center field where she spent the final three years of her career.
 A highly decorated player, she is the only softball player in the history of the program to earn NFCA First Team All-America honors.
 She was also a three-time NFCA First Team All-Region pick, a three-time Peach Belt All-Conference selection and the 2002 Peach Belt Freshman of the Year.